-Type of policy Tax consequences Policies intended to benefit the employer if the employer is both the policyholder and the beneficiary (key man policies) The proceeds relating to the death, disablement or illness of an employee, former employee or director are included in the employer's gross income.
+Type of policy Tax consequences Policies intended to benefit the employer, where the employer is both the policyholder and the beneficiary (key man policies) Proceeds relating to the death, disablement or illness of an employee, former employee or director constitutes gross income for the employer.
 If the premiums did not qualify for a deduction, the proceeds are exempt in the employer's hands.
-If the premiums qualified as a deduction, the proceeds are taxable in the employer's hands.
-The premiums are deductible only if: • The employer is the policy holder at the time of the payment of each premium; and• The policy relates to death, disablement or severe illness of an employee or director; and• The employer has elected to deduct the premiums.
-Policies where the employer is the policy holder, and the employee or director is the beneficiary and the employee or director, or his beneficiaries directly or indirectly receive the benefit These types of policies would usually pay out directly to the employee when an insured event occurs.
-It could also pay out to the employer, who uses the funds to pay a benefit to the employee or his or her family.
+The premiums are deductible only if: • The policy relates to death, disablement or severe illness of an employee or director (other than policies relating to these events that arise solely out of the course of employment);• It is a risk policy with no cash or surrender value;• The employer is the policy holder at the time of the payment of each premium; and• The policy agreement states that this deduction applies to the premiums.
+Policies intended to benefit the employee, director or their nominees, where the employer is the policy holder and the employee or director is the beneficiary These policies usually pay out directly to the employee when an insured event occurs.
+It could also pay out to the employer, who uses the funds to pay a benefit to the employee or their family.
 Where the employee has been taxed on the premiums as a fringe benefit, the proceeds of the policy will be exempt in the employee's hands.
-Premiums paid by the employer are deductible only if: • The employer is the policy holder; and• The policy relates to death, disablement or severe illness of an employee or director; and• The premiums paid by the employer are taxed as a fringe benefit in the hands of the employee or director.
+Premiums paid by the employer are deductible if: • The employer is the policy holder;• The policy relates to death, disablement or severe illness of an employee or director (other than policies relating to these events that arise solely out of the course of employment); and • The premiums paid by the employer are deemed to be a fringe benefit for the employee or director.
 Policies that cover death, disablement, or severe illness, arising solely out of, and in the course of employment e.g. general work-related accident plans and travel insurance The premiums are deductible under the general deduction formula.
 The premiums are not taxed in the hands of the employee as a fringe benefit.
 Policies where a person other than an employer is the policy holder If the policy proceeds are of a capital nature it will not be included in gross income.
-If the policy is an income protection policy, the premiums paid are not deductible and the proceeds received will be exempt.
+If it is an income protection policy: premiums paid are not deductible and proceeds are exempt.